 - shaking and chills

-To help prevent infection, avoid these things for the first week:
+To help prevent infection, avoid the following for the first week:

 - baths (shower instead)

-Your doctor should be willing to provide you with information on all your options.
-If you’re not comfortable talking with your doctor, or don’t feel you’re getting all the information you need, don’t hesitate to see another physician.
+Your clinician should be willing to provide you with information on all your options.
+If you’re not comfortable talking with them or don’t feel you’re getting all the information you need, don’t hesitate to see another physician if possible.

-Emotional reactions to pregnancy and having to end a pregnancy are different for everybody.
-Sadness, depression, sense of loss, or feelings of relief are some common initial reactions after ending a pregnancy.
+Emotional reactions to ending a pregnancy are different for everybody.
+You may experience sadness, depression, a sense of loss, or feelings of relief.
 Some of this may be due to the hormonal fluctuations involved.
-If you have persistent sadness or depression, see your doctor as soon as possible.

-If you’re considering a later-term abortion, or if you’re having difficulty dealing with one, help is available.
-You may find that a solid support system helps with recovery.
-Ask your gynecologist, general practitioner, clinic, or hospital to refer you to a mental health counselor or appropriate support group.
+If you’re considering ending a pregnancy in the second or third trimester or if you’re having difficulty navigating your options, help is available.
+A gynecologist, general practitioner, clinic worker, or hospital advocate can refer you to a mental health counselor or appropriate support group.